acfinspace/Spacelibraryoftales/docs/authors/drackarn/intothebreach.md

 > Original post: [https://sandciderandspaceships.blogspot.com/2015/11/pod-and-planet-into-breach.html](https://sandciderandspaceships.blogspot.com/2015/11/pod-and-planet-into-breach.html)

-> I've been saving this since early 2015 for a comedy entry for the Pod and Planet fiction contest.
+> Author’s Note: I've been saving this since early 2015 for a comedy entry for the Pod and Planet fiction contest.
 Given all this, it's probably going to crash and burn... like any good Matari ship :/

 > Entry for the YC118 Pod and Planet Contest in the Other Thing Just Make You Swear and Curse category.